smaniotto/coding-style/README.md

 Look ma, I can code with *style*.

-This guide aims to document some coding styles in the languages that I use, currently Python.
+This guide aims to document coding styles for the languages that I use, currently Python.
 Since I'm mostly using Django, the examples may be from it.

 It is open for the community contribution, just make a pull request and lets discuss it.